The Infraspinatus, supraspinatus, and subscapularis muscles are part of the rotator cuff muscles in the shoulder area.

 For diagnosis, the patient places the forearm of the shoulder where the pain is present, in a position parallel to the mammary line with the back facing upwards.

-The hand and forearm should be moved keeping it parallel with the intermammary line.
+The hand and forearm should be moved to parallel them with the intermammary line.

 The treatment will depend on the degree and type of injury, as well as: